cce-bigdataintro-1160/CEBD-1160-fall-2019-site/4-docker.md

 ### Creating your own Images and modifying existing Images
 * [Dockerfile description](https://docker-curriculum.com/#dockerfile): Basics on writing a Dockerfile
 * In order to create our own images we have to add a new file to our project: the Dockerfile.
 We'll need to use the `docker build` command in order to build an image from a Dockerfile
+* We can build upon any existing image, meaning any official image can be extended and customized

 ![](./docker-files/architecture.svg)